Stardust816/Test_TCP/README.md

 Now the system is running.

-To stop everything you can close the GUI interfaces for interaction with the server The last step ist to stop the server's with the stop button or to close the ServerHandler Application.
+To stop everything you can close the GUI interfaces for interaction with the server. <br>
+The last step ist to stop the server's with the stop button or to close the ServerHandler Application.